Submitting a claim to SNCB

 Am I eligible for compensation?

-If your train is cancelled or delayed by 60 minutes or more, you are usually entitled to compensation.
+If your train is cancelled or delayed by 60 minutes or more, you are usually entitled to compensation if you submit your claim within 60 days.
 As a general rule, compensation will be calculated as follows:

 - For a delay of 60 - 119 minutes: 25% of the price of the ticket.